 - Hospitality, construction, food, and manufacturing paid among the highest salaries.
 The difference is statistically significant.
 Agricultural businesses were significantly more likely to report good demand

-- Construction and textile industries are most likely to use word of mouth as a recruitment mechanism, but the construction and textile industry are.
+- Conflict affected areas are not found to be more likely to use word of mouth as a recruitment mechanism, but the construction and textile industry are.

 - Employers in districts in border governorates are significantly more likely to have good demand, not have issues with client debts, and use more formal hiring practices

-With sub-offices across Iraq, jointly managed Community Resource Centres, and a presence within the Ministry of Labour and Social Affairs sub-offices, IOM has a field presence that allows for a community-driven approach to recovery and development.
+With sub-offices across Iraq, jointly managed Community Resource Centers, and a presence within the Ministry of Labour and Social Affairs sub-offices, IOM has a field presence that allows for a community-driven approach to recovery and development.

 Please see below to view the published assessments: